Level 3 Outdoor Pursuits (L3OED)

 A general course contribution is requested to cover the weekly costs associated with provision of transport, employing additional specialist outdoor instructors, admission costs to public venues, and hire of specialist outdoor equipment.

-Overnight or extended trips are optional, and are costed separately.
-Fees for those trips are invoiced at the time of the trip.
+Overnight or extended trips are optional, and are invoiced prior to the trip.
 This includes the optional snowsports training programme in Term 3, for which a lesson package needs to be purchased directly from Cardrona/Treble Cone.

 The Outdoor Pursuits Student Handbook also contains more detailed information about the course, the costs, and the equipment required.